Nisharrk/budgetTracker/readme.md

 - [x] Implement add button
 - [x] Implement Delete button
 - [x] Add total income and expenses
-- [ ] Add pagination for monthly entries in the home page
 - [x] Any type of Chart integration
-      ...
+- [ ] Make it responsive
+- [ ] Add pagination for monthly entries in the home page ...

 #### Minor